ata-crtl/rfid-drawer-lock/README.md

 7. **Mount it in the drawer**

    - Clean the inside wall of the drawer with isopropyl alcohol.
-   - Stick the enclosure in place with strong double‑sided tape so the PN532 window is flush with the drawer front.
+   - Stick the enclosure in place with strong double sided tape so the PN532 window is flush with the drawer front.
    - Close the drawer, tap your card from the outside, and watch the latch move.

 ---

 ## Customizing

-- **Use a different card** – Hold the register button and re‑tap a new card, or change the UID in firmware.
+- **Use a different card** – Hold the register button and tap a new card, or change the UID in firmware.
 - **Allow multiple cards** – Extend the UID list in the firmware to accept several cards or tags.
-- **Adjust servo angles** – Tune the open/close angles in code to match your drawer geometry and latch travel.
+- **Adjust servo angles** – Tune the open and close angles in code to match your drawer geometry and latch travel.
-- **Add Wi‑Fi logging** – The ESP32‑C3 has Wi‑Fi built in; you can log open/close events to a server or MQTT broker.
+- **Add Wi Fi logging** – The ESP32 C3 has Wi Fi built in, so you can log open and close events to a server or MQTT broker.
 - **Change indicators** – Swap LED colours or add a buzzer for audio feedback.

 ---

 ## Notes

-This is a “keep people out of my drawer” project, not a high‑security safe.
-Do not rely on it to protect valuables; it is meant as a fun, practical embedded project that avoids keys and makes your drawer feel a bit smarter.
+This is a "keep people out of my drawer" project, not a high security safe.
+Do not rely on it to protect valuables, it is meant as a fun, practical embedded project that avoids keys and makes your drawer feel a bit smarter.